 Buddhism has managed to keep intact over the centuries the rich and vital interrelationship between lay and monastic communities set forth by the Buddha.
 Theravada monastics, although renunciants, are not permitted to be recluses.
 To ensure this the Buddha required that they be totally dependent upon the lay community for their physical support.
 Monks and nuns cannot handle money and they can only eat or drink that which is offered to them.
 At the same time, the monastic community provides an important function for the lay community by caring for their spiritual needs, and by providing moral and spiritual teachings and examples.
 The two communities, each essential to a balanced society, support and enrich one another.

 For the lay community in the West, it is important to understand how the monks and nuns of the Theravada Buddhist sangha live from day-to-day.
-In Thailand the monastics are visible each morning, walking through the nearby villages with their almsbowls, receiving offerings of food for their daily meal.
-The Thai culture is one where the lay community fully acknowledges the dependence of the monastic community for physical needs such as food, cloth, and the requisites for their life.
+In Southeast Asia—Thailand, Myanmar, Sri Lanka, Laos, Cambodia, and in pockets elsewhere—the monastics are visible each morning, walking through the nearby villages with their almsbowls, receiving offerings of food for their daily meal.
+The cultures of these countries ares ones where the lay community fully acknowledges the dependence of the monastic community for physical needs such as food, cloth, and the requisites for their life.
 The monastics, because of their vows of renunciation, cannot buy these basic items for themselves.
 If the laypeople do not provide for them, they will go without.
 If we do not feed them, they will not eat.
 If we do not provide for their electricity bill, they will have no heat.
 If we value the presence of the monastic community it is important that we remember they need our support.
 The relationship that develops through this commitment to mutual support is a rewarding one, and the spiritual friendship between lay and monastic communities is a precious gift.

 Needed & Useful Material Items